US Senate race in NC: Can Tillis come from behind and beat Cunningham?

 Tillis has pounded on Cunningham for the infidelity in campaign ads, public appearances and statements.

 "Cal Cunningham's refusal to deny a second extramarital affair serves as confirmation that he engaged in egregious misconduct in addition to what has already landed him under investigation by the Army Reserve," Tillis said in a news release.
-Cunningham is an officer in the Army Reserve, and the service said this month it is him.
+Cunningham is an officer in the Army Reserve and the service said this month he is under investigation.
 Under military law, personnel are not allowed to engage in adultery.

 "If Cal Cunningham cheats and lies while he asks for your vote, he will continue to cheat and lie as your U.S. Senator," Tillis said.
 He said on Fox News that Cunningham should drop out of the race and attend to his relationship with his wife and children.